Pixies (band): Legacy

 The Pixies' first album, Surfer Rosa, is certified gold, while Doolittle is certified platinum, selling over 1 million copies.
 The band influenced a number of musicians associated with the alternative rock boom of the 1990s.
 Gary Smith, who produced Come On Pilgrim, said in 1997:

 I've heard it said about the Velvet Underground that while not a lot of people bought their albums, everyone who did started a band.
 I think this is largely true about the Pixies as well.
 Charles' secret weapon turned out to be not so secret and, sooner or later, all sorts of bands were exploiting the same strategy of wide dynamics.
 It became a kind of new pop formula and, within a short while, "Smells Like Teen Spirit" was charging up the charts and even the members of Nirvana said later that it sounded for all the world like a Pixies song.

 The Pixies are credited with popularizing the extreme dynamics and stop-start timing that would become widespread in alternative rock.
 Their songs typically feature hushed, restrained verses, and explosive, wailing choruses.

 Artists including David Bowie, Matt Noveskey, Radiohead, PJ Harvey, U2, Nirvana, the Strokes, Alice in Chains, Arcade Fire, Pavement, Everclear, Kings of Leon and Matthew Good have cited admiration of the Pixies.
-Bono of U2, said the Pixies had made "just about the most compelling music of the entire 80s" and were one of the greatest American bands.
+David Bowie said the Pixies had made "just about the most compelling music of the entire 80s" and were one of the greatest American bands.
 Radiohead's Thom Yorke said that the Pixies "changed [his] life".

-One notable citation as an influence was by Kurt Cobain, on influencing Nirvana's "Smells Like Teen Spirit", which he admitted was a conscious attempt to co-opt the Pixies' style.
+Kurt Cobain cited the band as an influence on Nirvana's "Smells Like Teen Spirit", which he admitted was a conscious attempt to co-opt the Pixies' style.
 In a January 1994 interview with Rolling Stone, he said, "I was trying to write the ultimate pop song.
 I was basically trying to rip off the Pixies.
 I have to admit it [smiles].
 When I heard the Pixies for the first time, I connected with that band so heavily I should have been in that band—or at least in a Pixies cover band.
 We used their sense of dynamics, being soft and quiet and then loud and hard."
-Cobain cited Surfer Rosa as one of his main musical influences, and particularly admired the album's natural and powerful drum sounds—a result of Steve Albini's influence on the record.
+Cobain cited Surfer Rosa as one of his main musical influences, and particularly admired the album's natural and powerful drum sounds, which were a result of Steve Albini's work on the record.
 Albini later produced Nirvana's 1993 In Utero at the request of Cobain.

-Other bands and artists who have cited the Pixies as an influence include Weezer, Gavin Rossdale of Bush, Snow Patrol, Slowdive, OK Go, Eve 6, Thrice, Better Than Ezra, Toadies, Ash, Ride, Veruca Salt, Sleeper, Lemuria, and Treepeople.
+Other bands and artists who have cited the Pixies as an influence include Weezer, Gavin Rossdale of Bush, Snow Patrol, Slowdive, OK Go, Eve 6, Thrice, Better Than Ezra, Toadies, Ash, Ride, Veruca Salt, Sleeper, Desaparecidos, Treepeople, and Lemuria.